Influencers are the worst people on earth – the Savoy woman proves it

 Once she’d shared her incredibly relatable plan, Millen went on to don a Seraphina London dress (£365) and Louboutin boots (£1,295), plus some posh tights and a hairband and perfume – and I didn’t watch the rest because I wanted to crawl into a muddy hole and die.

 Influencers gonna influence, you might argue.
-Lydia Millen has got me – a previous uninitiate who wouldn’t know a Seraphina London dress if it smothered me – talking about her.
+Lydia Millen has got me – a previous philistine who wouldn’t know a Seraphina London dress if it smothered me – talking about her.
 And isn’t the point of such influencers to present as aspirational and offer us a window into a fantasy lifestyle we could never afford?

-Maybe, though I’ll admit to avoiding the content of anyone who wants to earnestly describe their “capsule luxury accessories wardrobe” like it’s a new Omicron variant.
+Maybe, though I’ll admit to avoiding the content of anyone who wants to earnestly describe their “capsule luxury accessories wardrobe” like they’re a new Omicron variant.
 Lydia’s tweed coat, shotgun broken over one arm ready for an afternoon of clay pigeon shooting, referring to a Land Rover as “old girl” vibe is definitely not something I’m the target audience for.

 Still, perhaps this was all a misguided – nay, doomed – attempt for Millen to appear relatable.
-Hey, my heating breaks just like yours does, mere mortals!
-It’s annoying when it happens to me, too!
-In a cost of living crisis, however, while the UK is in recession and so many people are staring down the barrel of a very depressing and miserable Christmas, struggling with debt and cold and hunger and all the serious and awful mental health consequences, it’s just crossing that line of “too tone deaf to ignore”.
+Hey, I’m cold too, just like you mere mortals!
+In a cost of living crisis, however, while the UK is in recession and so many people are staring down the barrel of a very depressing and miserable Christmas, struggling with debt and cold and hunger and all the serious and awful mental health consequences of that, it just about crosses the line of “too tone deaf to ignore”.

 The most egregious bit is probably Millen’s reply to another user, who commented on the influencer’s TikTok video to say that their heating is off because they can’t afford to put it on (an experience that many others will relate to this winter).
 Millen’s response?
 “My heart breaks too it’s honestly heart breaking I just hope you know that other peoples realities can be different and thats not wrong.”

 The “it’s not my problem if you’re poor” energy is strong with this one.
-Other people’s realities certainly can be different, but a touch of sensitivity, of thinking before posting, of compassion and the ability to read the room wouldn’t go amiss here.
+Other people’s realities certainly can be different, but a touch of sensitivity, of thinking before posting, of compassion and the ability to read the room wouldn’t have gone amiss here.

 Also, I fundamentally believe Millen is incorrect in her final comment – it is entirely wrong that some people are trapped in poverty, with fewer opportunities and shortened lives, while others have too much of everything.